alexzzkk/PowerBI_Portfolio/AdventureWorks/readme.md

 - Metrics: Create related measures for four dashboards using DAX.
 - Security: Configure row-level security controls for dashboards.
 - Testing: Testing the functionality of dashboards.
-- Publish: Publishing the dashboards.
+- Publish: Publishing the dashboards to Power BI workspace.

 # Dashboards
 - Executive dashboard